-Nancy Braun joins Foresite with thirty-seven years of property management experience.
+Nancy Braun joins Foresite with forty years of property management experience.
 Nancy’s work experiences include management of office, retail, industrial and residential properties in San Antonio, Austin, and Florida with an extensive background in operations, facilities maintenance, construction management and marketing.

 Nancy is committed to providing seamless service to owners while increasing the value of properties; decreasing operating costs through effective management and maintenance programs and providing beneficial capital improvement recommendations.
 Strengths include lease administration, preparation and implementation of annual budgets and capital expenditures, monthly financial reporting, tenant and contractor relations as well as developing and implementing maintenance strategies.

 Prior to joining Foresite, Nancy worked with Reata Property Management, Inc. for approximately twelve years where as a senior level property manager, she was responsible for a team of 8 to 10 staff members, a portfolio of office, retail and mixed-use properties totaling over two million square feet.
 Nancy’s more notable assignments included the Shops at Lincoln Heights for Alecta Real Estate USA, Éilan Promenade I & II Offices and Retail for Hudson Advisors and Artessa at the Quarry for Crow Holdings.